Course Information

 This ethical hacking course is ideal for:

-IT professionals aiming to become a certified ethical hacker
+IT professionals aiming to become a certified in ethical hacking

 Security analysts and network administrators seeking ethical hacking certification

-Aspiring ethical hackers preparing for the CEH® exam
+Aspiring ethical hackers preparing for the newest version exam

 Anyone interested in a comprehensive ethical hacking training path